benlipkin/probsem/README.md

 ## Version

-Anonymous resources for the paper `Investigating amortized pragmatic inference with large language models`.
+Anonymous resources for the paper `LLMs are pretty strong pragmatic reasoners: Investigating amortized inferences about gradable adjectives in large language models`.

 ## Getting Started